Woolfson and Stulting First in Georgia to Offer Topography-Guided Custom LASIK

 The Topography-Guided Custom Ablation Treatment (T- CAT) study was one of many research projects that Doyle Stulting, MD, PhD brought to Woolfson Eye Institute when he joined the practice in 2010.
 As the Medical Monitor for the T-CAT study, Dr. Stulting supervised participating U.S. centers and surgeons, including Jonathan Woolfson, MD.
 Stulting and Alcon obtained FDA approval for T-CAT for myopic patients (up to -9.00 SEQ) based on refractive results that exceeded any previously delivered in FDA LASIK trials.

 Drs.
 Stulting and Woolfson, the first in the state of Georgia to offer Contoura Vision as a LASIK option, are providing the new treatment in the Sandy Springs office.
 “We’ve never rushed to be the first to offer new technology, but our involvement with Contoura in the clinical trials gave us total confidence to make it available to our patients,” said Woolfson.
 The practice now has four modes of laser vision correction: conventional, wavefront-guided, wavefront-optimized, and now topography-guided in the form of Contoura Vision.
-Patients referred for LASIK will continue to be screened to determine which technology is indicated for their LASIK treatment.
+Patients referred for topography guided LASIK will continue to be screened to determine which technology is indicated for their LASIK treatment.